Skip to main content

 Here are some tips to help you avoid emails going to spam:

 Optimize Your Sender Information: Ensure that your sender information is complete, updated, and accurate.
 Use a professional email address that's recognizable by your recipients.
-Go to your /settings tab in Referral Factory to do this.
+Go to the Settings tab in Referral Factory to do this.

 Connect Your Own Mail Server: If you'd like to be in 100% control of your deliverability, then we advise connecting your own mail server to Referral Factory.
 Please make SURE that your email server does not have rate limits, otherwise you'll think your emails are sending when they are not.
 Go to your /settings tab in Referral Factory to do this.